Bahmni-HWC/bahmni-india-package/README.md

 1. Clone this repository into your local.
     >git clone https://github.com/Bahmni-HWC/bahmni-india-package.git

-2. Checkout to `avni-infra` branch.
-    > git checkout avni-infra
-3. Find the local IP address of your machine using `ifconfig` command.
+2. Find the local IP address of your machine using `ifconfig` command.
 You will something like `inet 192.168.1.101 netmask 0xffffff00 broadcast 192.168.1.255` in the command output.
 Copy the inet IP address.
-4. Update the value in the .env file for the `HOSTNAME` variable.
+3. Update the value in the .env file for the `HOSTNAME` variable.
-5. Now start Avni and keycloak by running the following command
+4. Now start Avni and keycloak by running the following command
     > docker compose --profile keycloak --profile avni up -d
-6. Keycloak will be accessible at http://<<machine_ip>>:8083/keycloak.
+5. Keycloak will be accessible at http://<<machine_ip>>:8083/keycloak.
 The default login credentials will be keycloakadmin/keycloak@dmin
-7. Wait for Avni to boot up.
+6. Wait for Avni to boot up.
 You can access Avni at http://localhost:8021 or http://<<machine_ip>>:8021

-8. Now you can login to Avni superadmin using Username: admin Password: Admin123
+7. Now you can login to Avni superadmin using Username: admin Password: Admin123

-9. Also from the database backup, a default organisation named `Bahmni` will also be created with some metadata.
+8. Also from the database backup, a default organisation named `Bahmni` will also be created with some metadata.
 The login credentials for the same is admin@bahmni/Admin123.
 This can also be used to login from mobile app.

 ## Setting Up MinIO
 Note: The following steps are required only if you want to do some file uploads within Avni